Where do I begin? There are so many fun thing for g-free kids out there nowadays!

 video games, learn how to make allergen-free playdough, get

 kitchen tips, and find out about joining this food allergy support

 On the University of Chicago Celiac Disease Center’s website

 (under “Books and Educational Material”) you can download this

 free book for kids, called: “The Trouble That Jack Had.”

 Find out what a R.O.C.K.
 (Raising Our Celiac Kids) support group is all about.
 The best site I have found is from the R.O.C.K.
 Charlotte, NC group, which is chock full of articles and information.
 Check out their

 Here is a way that your entire family can help spread Celiac disease awareness: Take part in the annual “Making Tracks for Celiacs” walks/runs that happen around the U.S. every year.
-Start a team and raise funds which will go to the Center for Celiac Research at the University of Maryland.
+Start a team and raise funds which will go to the Center for Celiac Research at Mass General.
 My family has done this for the past 5 years at two different walks near us.
 We start an online donation page for people who can’t join us that day, and other friends and family walk with us and hang out at the after-race party.
 There are always fun events going on like kids activities, basket raffles, prizes for the top fundraisers, and you always go home with a TON of gluten-free samples and coupons.